Logo

 Omega 3 Fatty Acids

 Omega-3 fatty acids are vital for improving brain and nerve cell function.
 However, the body cannot produce these fatty acids; they must be obtained via food.
-Foods like salmon and mackerel, as well as supplements and vitamins, aid to increase omega-3 levels and improve brain function.
+Foods like salmon and mackerel, as well as supplements and vitamins, aid in increasing omega-3 levels and improving brain function.
 Fish oil includes two forms of omega-3 fatty acids: docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 The latter is more advantageous than the former.
 Thus, when purchasing supplements, look for ones with greater doses of EPA than DPA.

 Protein-rich diet.